 Soften a Leather Sofa With Decorative Accents

-A slim and elegant tufted leather sofa makes the most of this teensy living room by Homepolish interior designer Candace Rein.
+A slim and elegant tufted leather sofa makes the most of this teensy living room by former Homepolish interior designer Candace Rein.
 The sofa's soft color does not overwhelm the airy color scheme.
 A faux sheepskin blanket and creamy accent pillows make the leather piece of furniture even more appealing.

 08 of 16